-SOCO Sales Training trains 10s of thousands of sales professionals across a variety of roles each year so we know the ins and out of the different sales positions out there and the skills needed for each.
-Read on to understand different sales roles and positions.
+Above all, SOCO/ is an expert-led, award-winning sales training company.
+For example, we’ve spent decades working with some of the most innovative and forward-thinking companies across Asia and the world.
+Because SOCO / trains tens of thousands of sales professionals across various roles each year, we know the ins and out of the different sales positions out there and the skills needed for each.
+Therefore, keep reading on to understand the different types of sales roles!

 Different Sales Roles